Higher derivatives of operator functions in ideals of von Neumann algebras: Preliminaries

-This is called the \textbf{(operator norm) integral triangle inequality}. \end{prop} \begin{rem} First, the operator norm of a weak$^*$ measurable map is not necessarily measurable when $H$ is not separable.
+This is called the (\textbf{operator norm}) \textbf{integral triangle inequality}. \end{prop} \begin{rem} First, the operator norm of a weak$^*$ measurable map is not necessarily measurable when $H$ is not separable.
 This is why we need the lower integral above.
 Second, one can also prove that weak$^*$ integrals are independent of the representation of $\cM$.
-Please see Theorem 3.3.6.(iv) in \cite{nikitopoulosMOI}. \end{rem} \begin{proof} Let $S \in \sH$.
-Define $B_S \colon H \times H \to \C$ by $(h,k) \mapsto \int_S \la F(\sigma)h,k \ra \,\rho(d\sigma)$.
-Then $B_S$ is bilinear, and
+Please see Theorem 3.3.6(iv) in \cite{nikitopoulosMOI}. \end{rem}